ghobs91/primus-news/README.md

-# rssTea - RSS Reader and Podcast PWA using Github Actions
+# Primus News - RSS Reader and Podcast PWA using Github Actions

-rssTea is a lightweight web application that allows you to read RSS feeds and listen to podcasts directly in your browser.
+Primus News is a lightweight web application that allows you to read RSS feeds and listen to podcasts directly in your browser.
 It can fetch feeds from a list provided in a text file and generate an RSS feed for easy consumption.
 This project utilizes PHP for feed parsing and generation.
 Additionally, it includes a front-end interface for browsing and playing content.

-Check the frontend live on - https://avadhesh18.github.io/rssTea/
+Check the frontend live on - https://ghobs91.github.io/Primus News/

 ## Features